Neurodegeneration with brain iron accumulation (NBIA)Hallervorden-Spatz disease; Pantothenate kinase-associated neurodegeneration; PKAN; NBIA

 Exams and Tests

 Genetic tests can look for the defective gene that causes the disease.
-However, this test is not yet widely available.
-It is only found at certain research laboratories.
+However, these tests aren't widely available.

 - Blood clots